Fidelis Leite Magalhães: Political career

 On the ballots for the early election in 2018, Magalhães was ranked #7 in the Alliance for Change and Progress (AMP), which was made up of the National Congress for Timorese Reconstruction (Congresso Nacional de Reconstrução de Timor, CNRT), the PLP, and Kmanek Haburas Unidade Nasional Timor Oan (lit.
 'Enrich the National Unity of the Sons of Timor', KHUNTO).
 In the AMP, Magalhães was Vice President of the Alliance.
 During the election campaign, he conceded that some horse-trading had been necessary to form the alliance.
 "It was a big compromise for us, yes ...", he told The Irish Times, "... but CNRT has also made compromises.
 We have had to try to understand each other's programme better."
 In the election, Magalhães was again elected to the National Parliament.

 On 22 June 2018, Magalhães was sworn in as Minister for Legislative Reform and Parliamentary Affairs, which meant that he automatically had to give up his parliamentary seat.

 In 2019, Magalhães was appointed as Timor-Leste's Chief Negotiator for the World Trade Organization.
 Since July 2019, he has been the Chair of the Sixth Asia-Pacific Forum on Sustainable Development, organized by the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).
 Also in July 2019, he was appointed as acting Coordinating Minister of Economic Affairs and acting Minister of Tourism, Trade and Industry.

 On 12 May 2020, following the breakdown of the AMP coalition during the first few months of 2020, the Council of Ministers approved a restructure of the ministry that included the abolition of Magalhães' portfolio of Minister for Legislative Reform and Parliamentary Affairs, and the absorption of its responsibilities by the Ministry of Justice.
-On 29 May 2020, Magalhães was sworn in as holder of the new, more senior, position of President of the Council of Ministers.
+On 29 May 2020, Magalhães was sworn in as holder of the re-established, more senior, position of Minister of the Presidency of the Council of Ministers.

+Magalhães' tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+He was succeeded by Ágio Pereira.

+In 2023 Magalhães began reading for a DPhil in law at the University of Oxford.